 Yes, you can leave the scheme at any time and make your own pension arrangements.
-You will need to request an opt-out form from Capita Employee Benefits and follow the instructions on the form.
+You will need to request an opt-out form from Capita Pension Solutions and follow the instructions on the form.

 - If you are automatically enrolled into the scheme and opt out within one month, you will be treated as having never been a member of the DC section and any contributions you have paid will be refunded to you.
-The same may apply if you choose to opt into pension scheme membership but opt out within a month, depending on which category of worker you fall into for the automatic enrolment requirements. - If you have been a member for more than one month when you opt out, your options will generally be the same as described on page 22 (as if you were leaving employment).
-You should bear in mind that the company will not make any further contributions to the scheme on your behalf and, if you are an Enhanced DC member, your life cover and the right to a spouse's pension payable on your death will stop (unless you accept an option offered by the company to become a Life cover only member, in which case life cover will continue to be provided see above).
-You should also consider where your retirement income will come from.
+The same may apply if you choose to opt into pension scheme membership but opt out within a month, depending on which category of worker you fall into for the automatic enrolment requirements. - If you opt out after one month, your options are set out on page 22 (as if you were leaving employment).
+If you opt out, as both you and the company will stop making contributions to the scheme, you should consider where your retirement income will come from.
+In addition, if you are an Enhanced DC member, you will lose any life cover or right to a spouse's pension you may have been entitled to if you die in service after opting out.